mrisher/webxr-reference/webxr-device-api/index.md

 ## Concepts and Usage

-This section should eventually answer the following questions:
+This section will eventually answer the following questions:

 * How do I get a device (`XRDevice`), a session (`XRSession`), a context (`xrPresentationContext`) etc.?
 * How is XR functionality advertised to the viewer?